njewwc/Digital-Concept/README.md

 by Nicholas Engelhard

 ## Step 1: the setup
-The proper way to set up any html project is to first make sure you have the necessary pieces to build upon.
+The proper way to set up any html project is to first make sure you have the necessary pieces to build upo

-'<html>'
+'<html>' is the first tag